"It's all good, from Diego to the Bay..."

 Santa Paula - In 2003 a memorial sculpture was dedicated to one of America's worst (and unfortunately forgotten) man-made disasters, the 1928 collapse of the St. Francis Dam.
 Fundraising plans are now underway for a larger national memorial.

-Watts (Los Angeles) - The Watts Towers of Simon Rodia.
-Folk Art Environment Trivia #2: Simon Rodia is on the
+Watts (Los Angeles) - America's greatest art environment, The Watts Towers of Sabato Rodia.
+BTW, Simon Rodia is on the

 cover of Sgt.
 Pepper.
-(He's just to the left of Bob Dylan.)
+(Just to the left of Bob Dylan.)

 back to NarrowLarry home